A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Dieudonné theory

 for any pseudouniformizer $\varpi \in A^+$.
 There is a continuous function, depending on $\varpi$ \cite[§12.2]{SW20}

 For any interval $I \sub [0,\infty[$, we let $\Yss_{S,I}$ denote the interior of $\kappa^{-1}(I)$.
-The space $\Yss_{S,]0,\infty[}$ is independant of $\varpi$, agrees with $S \overset{\bullet}{\times} \Spa(\Q_p)$ and has the following description in the affinoid case
+The space $\Yss_{S,]0,\infty[}$ is independant of $\varpi$, agrees with $S \mathbin{\dot\times} \Spa(\Q_p)$ and has the following description in the affinoid case

 By \cite[Prop.
-II.1.1]{fargues2024geometrization}, the spaces $\Yss_{S}$ and $\Yss_{S,]0,\infty[}$ are sousperfectoid adic spaces.
+II.1.1]{fargues2024geometrization}, the spaces $\Yss_{S}$ and $\Yss_{S,]0,\infty[}$ are sousperfectoid adic spaces, and by \cite[Prop.
+9.9]{kim2025uniquenessfunctorialityigusastacks}, $\Yss_{S,]0,\infty[}$ is a good adic space\footnote{The cited result shows that $\Yss_{S,]0,\infty[}$ admits a basis of affinoid opens $\Spa(A,A^+)$ such that $A$ is $v$-complete.
+Since any étale map is locally finite étale and since $v$-completeness is stable under finite étale maps by \cite[Lemma 9.8(a)]{Kedlaya2020Sheafiness}, it follows that $\Yss_{S,]0,\infty[}$ is a good adic space.}.
 They are functorial in $S$ and therefore carry a natural Frobenius $\varphi$ which restricts to the usual Frobenius on $S \cong \{p =0\} \sub \Yss_{S}$.
 It acts properly discontinuously on $\Yss_{S,]0,\infty[}$ and we define the relative Fargues--Fontaine curve to be the adic space over $\Q_p$

 It comes with a natural line bundle $\Os_{X_S}(1)$ and for a vector bundle $\Es$ on $X_S$ and $n\in \Z$, we let $\Es(n) = \Es \otimes_{\Os_{X_S}} \Os_{X_S}(1)^{\otimes n}$.

 For any untilt $S^{\sharp}$ of $S$ of characteristic $0$, there is an associated map $i_{S^{\sharp}}\colon S^{\sharp} \rightarrow \Yss_{S,]0,\infty[}$.
 In the affinoid case, it is induced by Fontaine's map